-Ruohong Wu (1985, China) is working as artist, architect and publisher.
-She is originally educated as architect at Architectural Association London.
-Since 2012 she starts to practice parallelly as artist.
-Her current artistic work often deals with the topic called “cultural gap”, which focuses on the sudden jump from sophisticated classic craftsmanship into mass-produced duplicates so-called “made in China”.
+Ruohong Wu (1985, China) is working as an artist, architect and publisher.
+She is originally educated at Architectural Association London.
+Since 2012 she starts to practice parallelly as an artist.
+Her current artistic work often deals with the topic called “cultural gap”, which focuses on the sudden jump from sophisticated classic craftsmanship into mass-produced duplicates.
 She attempts to provide another aspect to treat the relationship between industrial and craft methods, not as contradictions, but possibilities to transfer cultural conflict into new aesthetic values.
-Her major work is in the form of porcelain and textile.
-Her work has been exhibited internationally such as Somerset House London(2018), Milan design week (2015, 2017), Antwerp art weekends (2016,2017), Madrid city hall(2016-17), JustMad art fair Madrid (2015), and widely published in New York Times, El Croquis (CN edition), Milk, Cover magazine.
-Etc She has been teaching and lecturing at Architectural Association School London, Shanghai JiaoTong University, China Academy of Art, Universidad Europea de Madrid and IED Istituto Europeo di Design Madrid.
+Her work is not limited to one material or technique, but all are centred by the argument of what is considered as beauty and uglyness, out-of-dated and new, useless and valuable.

 Since 2014, she has started a series of projects in the border between art and design, of which every project deals with a specific scenario in a city she has been lived.
 For example, All different All equal(2014-2016) aims to attach a new meaning to the phrase “made in China” by using the country’s infamous mass-production methods to create unique porcelain vessels.
 A bad mass production piece makes use of surplus in Dutch textile factories that are going to be thrown away to create sublime and exclusive objects.